Jean-David Morvan

 Jean-David Morvan (born 28 November 1969) is a French comics author.

 Morvan studied arts at the Institut Saint-Luc in Brussels.
 Morvan started out as a comics artist, but soon realised that his true strength is storytelling, and so now he is best known as a comics writer.
 He resides in Reims, France.

 His main series are Spirou et Fantasio, Sir Pyle and Merlin, all with José Luis Munuera, and Wake with Philippe Buchet.
+He wrote Ashes, Ashes, a 2016–2021 adaptation of René Barjavel's novel of the same name.
 He has published more than 230 comics to date.